rmt-08-helsinki-fox/fancy-todo/README.md

 _Response (404 - Not Found)_
 ```
 {
-    "message" : "error not found"
+    "message" : "data not found"
 }
 ```